TheCodeLlama/gitgud/dev-docs/Frontend-Design-Guide.md

 # Frontend Design Guide (MVP)

-A minimalist, monochromatic design system with orange accents.
+A minimalist, mostly monochrome design system (black, white, and gray) with a single orange accent for emphasis.
 Optimized for clarity, speed, and accessibility.
 Dark mode only.
 Built to align with the MVP stack: React + Vite (JavaScript), Tailwind CSS, React Router, React Query, Axios, Zustand/Redux, and Monaco Editor.

 ---

 ## 1. Design Principles
 - Clarity over decoration: favor whitespace, clear hierarchy, and readable typography.
 - Consistency: one scale for spacing, radii, and typography.
-- Contrast-driven: grayscale UI with a single accent color for hierarchy and actions.
+- Contrast-driven: grayscale UI with hierarchy via contrast, typography weight, and spacing; a single orange accent is used for primary actions and key highlights.
 - Accessible by default: AA/AAA contrast targets, visible focus states, reduced motion preferences respected.
 - Progressive disclosure: show essentials first, reveal details on demand.
 - Mobile-first, responsive: design for small screens first; scale up.